oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/utils/number.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3/src/utils/number.ts)

-This file contains a set of utility functions for formatting and converting numbers used in the Alephium project.
+This file contains a set of utility functions for formatting and converting numbers used in the Oxygenium project.
 The functions are exported and can be used in other parts of the project.

 The `prettifyNumber` function takes a `Number256` value, which is a custom type used in the project to represent large integers, and formats it as a string with a specified number of decimal places.
 The function uses a configuration object to determine the minimum and maximum number of decimal places, the minimum number of significant digits to show in decimals, and the number of decimal places to show when the value is zero.
 The function first converts the `Number256` value to a `BigNumber` object from the `bignumber.js` library, then formats the number based on its value and the configuration object.
 The function returns the formatted string or `undefined` if the input value is not numeric.